nmachado26/Twitter/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 I had some tough challenges while building this app.
 Firstly, my autolayout was not conforming, and I spent a significant amount of time learning the intricacies and secrets of autolayout to help with my app.
 Also, the flow of information and API manipulation was a definitely difficult concept, which I decided to focus on this project to learn as much as possible.
 With this focus and a lot of code study, I have a better understanding of GET and POST API implementations, but I still need further learning in these topics, as I definitely do not feel entirely confident yet.
-I am hoping to emphasize this next week also.
+I am hoping to emphasize this during the coming next week also.
+I also want to play around and learn about the flow and the pros and cons of different implementations (segue styles/manners, types of push/modal, etc) that would be best for the situation and goal that I have.

 ## Credits